Atlanta Car Accident Lawyer

 How Much is My Car Accident Case Worth?

-There several factors that influence what your Atlanta car accident case might be worth.
+There several factors that influence what your car accident case might be worth.
 For accidents causing minor or moderate injuries, you might be looking at a few thousand dollars or more in compensation.
 Accidents that cause more extensive and severe damage can often be worth hundreds of thousands of dollars – if not more – over the course of a lifetime.

 Factors that might be relevant in determining what your case is worth could include: